Kennethws/ucb-summer-cloud-computing/README.md

 # UCB Cloud Computing
-This is an NLP project that creates a flask app structured by AWS CodePipeline.
+This is an NLP project that creates a flask app which is structured by AWS CodePipeline.

 ## Procedures (Code Pipeline)
 1. Source: Github (Flask + AI APIs)